The National Heron Sailing Association Measurement Committee can be contacted on firstname.lastname@example.org

 Optional Floorboard and Rear Thwart Removal – Motions to allow optional removal of the rear thwart and floorboards from the Heron were carried in September 2019.
 Revised by laws including these changes can now be accessed from the Building and Measurement page.
 Changes to the Measurement Form will be carried out shortly.
 Guidelines on floor strengthening after removal of floorboards can be found here.

 Herons can be built in timber using stitch and glue or traditional frame construction.
 Plans for timber construction can be obtained by completing a Heron Plan Order Form

-The Heron hull, rig and foils are controlled by measurements to ensure even competition.
-These measurements are contained in the By Laws (last amended 25 September 2019) and are summarised in the Heron Measurement Form (version 1219 issued December 2019).
+The Heron hull, rig and foils are controlled by rules to ensure even competition.
+These rules are contained in the By Laws (last amended 18 October 2023).
+Measurements that interpret these rules and further explanatory notes are contained in the Heron Measurement Form (version 1122 issued November 2022).
 Boats must demonstrate compliance to these measurements through assessment by a registered measurer prior to participation in State or National competition.

 Click here to find a list of the members of the Measurement Committee and Measurers in each state (as at 9 February 2020).